 SPERO 4 and ICR students expressed feeling supported through one-on-one tutorials.
 The frequency with which one-to-ones were mentioned by ICR students suggested they had the greatest impact on students developing their own idea and building their confidence in their own abilities.
 Students from ICR were particularly supported to broaden this mind-set by one-to-one tutorials.
 Time with the course tutors also gave students ideas that they hadn't had before or challenged them with new perspectives on their ideas or knowledge.
 ICR students reported that the coaching of the instructors was necessary to allow them to reframe their skills, even with those who initially had not felt they were transferable, and to spin them into possibilities wider than they had been able to imagine.
 In SPERO 4 students emphasised how beneficial the one-to-one coaching element was; especially, from someone trusted yet constructively critical.
-Being listened to and having their ideas respected appeared to give students confidence in the world.
+Being listened to and having their ideas respected appeared to give students confidence in the merit of the idea and confidence that their skills and ideas can make a difference in the world.